-To apply any of the settings you change on this page, click the Apply button.
-To cancel any changes you've entered on this page, click the Cancel button.
+To save your changes on this page, click the Apply button.
+To cancel any unsaved changes on this page, click the Cancel button.
 To get more information about the features, click the Help button.

 Port Forwarding

 The Port Forwarding screen sets up public services on your network, such as web servers, ftp servers, e-mail servers, or other specialized Internet applications.
 (Specialized Internet applications are any applications that use Internet access to perform functions such as videoconferencing or online gaming.
 Some Internet applications may not require any forwarding.)